antham/versem/README.md

 ## Contribute

-If you want to add a new feature to chyle project, the best way is to open a ticket first to know exactly how to implement your changes in code.
+If you want to add a new feature to versem project, the best way is to open a ticket first to know exactly how to implement your changes in code.

 ### Setup